Women grab limelight at India's Republic Day pageantry

 The new law makes it easier for persecuted religious minorities from three neighbouring countries to obtain citizenship, but not if they are Muslim.

+Protesters say the law is against the secular principles enshrined in the Indian constitution.

-There have also been protests against Bolsonaro's visit, with a small rally held in the western city of Mumbai Friday where demonstrators questioned his stand on climate change and sexist comments against a woman politician.
+There were also protests against Bolsonaro's visit, with a small rally held in the western city of Mumbai Friday, where demonstrators questioned his stand on climate change and sexist comments against a female politician.

 On Saturday the two nationalist leaders signed a slew of deals, including for defence and oil and gas, and promised to strengthen bilateral ties.